-- (a) Areas within the Mid Richmond Floodplain Risk Management Plan are requirement to have floor levels located above a 1 in 20 year ARI flood level. - (b) Areas within the Casino Floodplain Risk Management Plan are requirement to have floor levels located above the 1 in 100 year ARI flood level. - (c) A combination of design, flood level and freeboard will be used to determine the suitability of development through consultation of the Risk Plans. - (4) Other Development - (a) A combination of design, flood level and freeboard will be used to determine the suitability of development through consultation of the Risk Plans.
+- (a) Areas within the Mid Richmond Floodplain Risk Management Plan are required to have floor levels located above a 1 in 20 year ARI flood level.
+A storage area with a floor level greater than or equal to the the 1 in 100 year ARI flood level is to be provided for stock/equipment subject to water damage. - (b) Areas within the Casino Floodplain Risk Management Plan are requirement to have floor levels located above the 1 in 100 year ARI flood level. - (c) A combination of design, flood level and freeboard will be used to determine the suitability of development through consultation of the Risk Plans.

+(4) Other Development

+(a) A combination of design, flood level and freeboard will be used to determine the suitability of development through consultation of the Risk Plans.